 For a better idea on how to pronounce the Ä umlaut, below you will find an audio recording from German learning sites where examples of the use of Ä are provided.

 Pronouncing the umlaut Ö

-The umlaut Ö is one of the more difficult umlauts for non-native Germans to pronounce it.
-For English speakers specifically, this is difficult because English does not have a sound which is similar to it.
-So if you are learning German, you must be careful on how you pronounce this umlaut and practice it a lot.
+The umlaut Ö is one of the more difficult umlauts for non-native Germans to pronounce.
+For English speakers specifically, this is difficult because English does not have a sound that is similar to it.
+So if you are learning German, you must be careful about how you pronounce this umlaut and practice it a lot.

 The way you can go about pronouncing the Ö umlaut is by pursing your lips halfway in a circle as if you were saying O and then trying to say the short Ä.

 We’ve compiled examples that you can use as a basis to be able to say the umlaut Ö.

 |Umlaut||Sound||English Word Example||German Word Example||German Sentence|

 |Short Ö||Start saying “ê” and purse your lips into an O.||